YannMusz/School_District_Analysis/README.md

 ## Purpose
 A school district asked for a snapshot of several key metrics.
-The main analysis focused on the performance of math and reading scores disaggregated several ways in preparation for a board meeting.
+The primary analysis was centered on the performance of math and reading scores preparation for a board meeting.
 After the review of the Data, it was determined that the 9th grade class was suspect of cheating and the school board asked for the data to be analyzed again for better comparison.

 ## PythonData Environment